yuval-po/token-bucket-rate-limiter/README.md

   While the parts of the library responsible for this requirements are not actually being used here, I've elected to leave it as is.
 If this is a a blocker for you, consider letting me know- this limitation isn't set in stone.

+* This package comes __unbundled__.
+There are no funky imports or any unusual tricks here so you can use it as-is or feed it to your bundler of choice.

 </br>